Understanding a parent's grief

 Losing a child is one of the worst things that a parent can experience.
-We offer advice on how you can support someone who has lost a child, at whatever age.
+We offer advice on how you can support someone who has lost a child.

 A parent's grief

 Parents expect to die before their children.
 The grief that comes from the death of a child is like no other.
 In a child there are parts of the parents’ life, their emotions, joys, fears and hopes for the future.

 When a child dies, whether they are 14 or 40, part of the parent will die with them.
 When a child dies, parents have overwhelming feelings of fear and disbelief.
 It may take some time for parents to accept the loss of their child.
 You need to have a great deal of patience.

 We all grieve differently.
 Some people find it helps to talk about their child all the time.
 Others may only be able to cope by pushing their feelings to the back of their mind.